Saturday, December 26, 2015

 the fear that insurrections inspired,

-is as suppressed as are the kings.
+is even more suppressed than are the kings.

 Part IV addresses that gap.